 When my father was in England my eldest two sisters, who never left Cyprus, were already engaged to get married and were the only ones who did not go to England.
 My mother created a home business by turning one of the rooms in the house we lived into a small grocery shop and together with the money our father would send, she managed to build two houses, one for each sister contributing herself in labour force.
 She became one of the labourers, making cement and whatever other help was needed and in between she would cook and feed both the family and the workers, as well.
 My sisters managed to graduate high school so they were both working, one in the British Sovereign Base area and the other in the factory of Coca Cola and they also contributed to the expenses.

 When my mother cooked she would cook only Cypriot traditional dishes, which of course after so many years of cooking experience she knew by heart, so I never saw her use a cookbook nor did she write down her recipes anywhere.
-Only later on when my sisters got married and started creating new recipes from their cookbooks, when she liked them, then she would ask my sisters how to make them and she did.
+Only later on when my sisters got married and started creating new, “modern” recipes, when she liked them, then she would ask my sisters how to make them, so she learned a few more.

 She never had a mixer in her life but I remember those days after we returned from England, when I was the only child staying with my parents, I would help her to whisk the butter and sugar by hand.
 Can you imaging that and yet the cake turned out fluffy and light as a feather!!!
 I used to say “Mum, is this okay, my hand hurts”, she would smile and say “Just a little bit more, honey, just a little bit more”.
 Again when she would roll out dough, she would always call me to help her and she would explain to me how to roll it out.
 Although she was in constant pain, I do not remember her ever complaining or ever not cooking with love and affection for all of us.